dirigible-io/dirigible-io.github.io/help/scripting_services.md

 **Classes**

-Besides [Servlet](http://en.wikipedia.org/wiki/Java_Servlet)-like classes, we can also create ordinary objects ([POJO](http://en.wikipedia.org/wiki/Plain_Old_Java_Object)), while making the best of inheritance, polymorphism, generics, and so on.
+Besides [Servlet](http://en.wikipedia.org/wiki/Java_Servlet)-like classes, we can also create ordinary ([POJO](http://en.wikipedia.org/wiki/Plain_Old_Java_Object)) objects, making the best of inheritance, polymorphism, generics, and so on.

 ```java